 Peer-to-peer fundraising benefits nonprofits by expanding their reach past their own contact lists and into the networks of others.
 It is beneficial in terms of feeding revenue back into your organization or at large, to a particular campaign that you’re running.

-Moving forward, an individual shares his or her fundraising page with family, colleagues, friends and community members for donations, hence the name peer-to-peer.
-Let’s now dive into the elements that make peer-to-peer fundraising unique and how it could help your nonprofit.
+Let’s dive into the elements that make peer-to-peer fundraising for nonprofits unique and how it could help you.

 Multiplies your reach

 Instead of embarking on direct mass appeal, peer-to-peer fundraising campaigns build up slowly but surely and strongly by engaging and activating fundraisers.
 These fundraisers then perform outreach to their own networks in order to gain support.
 That being said, the ideal way to go about this is that you can increase the overall chances of success by initially reaching out to a core group of evangelists and supporters.
 They can begin fundraising and start to build momentum, this will create social proof for your cause.

 Better personal buy-in